Mozilla-Ocho/Didthis/doc/boilerplate/bastion.md

 1. identify the name of the project whose database you want to connect to, for example `mox-fx-future-products-nonprod`
 1. set this as the default project for cli commands: `gcloud config set project VALUE`
 1. find the zone of the bastion host. `gcloud compute instances list` there may be more than one, be sure you've identified the correct one, it will look like `someappname-bastion`
-1. connect to the bastion host via ssh: `gcloud compute ssh --zone=ZONE NAME` substituting ZONE and NAME from the values in the instance list above.
+1. connect to the bastion host via ssh: `gcloud compute ssh --tunnel-through-iap --zone=ZONE NAME` substituting ZONE and NAME from the values in the instance list above.
 1. the host has psql client and an environment var with the necessary connection data, you just run `psql $PG_CONNECT_URI` and you should be in.